 18 Customers on the special assistance register nr 0dp Definition The number of customers registered for special assistance at the end of the reporting year.
-Customers who are registered for more than one service should be reported only once. rea ioi i niore Primary Purpose Confirming delivery of key outputs and service.
+Customers who are registered for more than one service should be reported only once.
+Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Comparative Efficiency & Performance Team